shivam0110/CSGO-Bait-Software/README.txt

 the fake cheat adds "netconport" to csgo launch options which allows direct telnet access to read & write from console (built in functionality in source engine).

-Where is the code for DoYouEvenAimBro or BloodBrothers or RolfCopter?
+Where is the code for DoYouEvenAimBro or BloodBrothers or RoflCopter?
 I have removed these punishments from the public source code because I don't want to support the spread of code that can easily be changed into real cheats.
 By changing 1 line of code in those punishments they could have been turned into a working triggerbot/aimbot.